adamsilver/fdpb/05-Inbox-Management.md

 On small screens we'll need to tweak the layout and behaviour.
 As there is no room to present all the items, we'll hide them behind a tradional menu that expands and collapses.

-This is what it looks like:
+This is How it might look:

 ![Menu](./images/etc.png)